There’s nothing in this world that we love more than our golden retriever, but boy does he bring a whole new meaning to the term “chaos on walks.”

 #9: The Boho Rainbow Harness That Makes Every Walk Look Like a Pinterest Post

-Your golden probably does that thing where she insists on greeting every stranger at the park — and honestly, why not make her the best-dressed dog there?
+Your golden probably insists on greeting every stranger that comes into the park, so why not make her the best-dressed dog in town?

-This harness is giving full boho-festival energy.
-It’s crocheted in a multicolor variegated yarn — think coral, sage green, golden yellow, and dusty blue all swirling together in a granny-square stitch pattern.
-The coral satin bow sitting right at the chest pulls the whole look together like a tiny fashionable centerpiece.
+This harness is giving full boho-festival vibe.
+It’s crocheted in a multicolor variegated yarn in coral, sage green, golden yellow and dusty blue.
+The harness comes with a small coral satin bow in the middle of the chest.
+The bow adds a little touch of fashion to the look.

-The bow is separate, which is genius.
-Sew it onto a small crocheted base so you can swap bows depending on the vibe that day.
+I like that the bow is separate.
+Sew it onto a small crocheted base and you can swap bows depending on what vibe you’re feeling.

-The best part: cotton yarn means this harness is machine washable on a gentle cycle.
-Breathable material keeps your dog comfortable, and you’re not throwing it away after one muddy trail walk.
+The best part: It’s cotton so this harness is machine washable on a gentle cycle!
+Doggie can stay cool and dry and it wont get thrown away after one muddy trail walk.

-Cut your yarn ends tight and weave them deep into the stitches — loose ends catch on fur and get messy fast.
+Cut the yarn ends tight and weave them deep into the stitches.
+Ends that are not cut or woven deep into the stitches catch on fur.

 📸 Photo credit: Instagram @madewithlove_jamm